lomaxo/aoc2024/README.md

 - Day 5: Tried brute forcing part 2 but that was too slow.
 Ended up sorting using a custom comparison function.
 - Day 6: Part one pretty straightforward.
 Part two not done...brute force?!
 - Day 7: Pretty straightforward.
 Had to reverse the operands to make my recursive solution apply from left to right. part 2 was a trivial addition.
 It's a bit slow though.
 Could maybe be optimized.
+- Day 8: Part 1 was fine.
+Part 2 should have been relatively easy but took a bit of thinking about.